Blog Post

 What to Look for in a Design Handoff Tool

-Essential capabilities: spec inspection, asset export, design token reference, annotation support, project tracker integration, and post-handoff verification.
+The right design handoff tool depends on team size, design tool ecosystem, and whether your workflow stops at spec delivery or extends through post-implementation verification.
+Essential capabilities: spec inspection, asset export, design token reference, annotation support, project tracker integration (Jira, Linear, Asana, Trello, Notion), and post-handoff verification.

 The 7 Best Design Handoff Tools for 2026